Black Glutinous Rice

 Description

-What exactly is organic black glutinous rice?
-Despite its less widespread popularity than the brown or wild rice, black rice, sometimes known as “forbidden rice” or “emperor’s rice,” is an ancient grain with even more outstanding health advantages than many other rice species.
+What is organically grown black glutinous rice?
+Although it is not as well-known as brown or wild rice, black rice, often known as “forbidden rice” or “emperor’s rice,” is an ancient grain with even more amazing health benefits than many other rice species.

 organic black glutinous rice